 AH: Right, right.

 BG: He’s a Ramone, you know!
-And Arturo said, “Oh, but you don’t know how difficult he is to be with.”
+Arturo said, “Oh, but you don’t know how difficult he is to be with.”
 I said “No, I don’t.”
-But then after he had written his autobiography, um, and I had given the author a bunch of pictures for the book and she had told me she was going to pay me when the book was published and they published the book and she wasn’t paying me.
+But then after he had written his autobiography and I had given the author a bunch of pictures for the book.
+She had told me she was going to pay me when the book was published, and they published the book and she wasn’t paying me.

 AH: Right!
 That’s the same one that Legs did the forward for, right?

 BG: And he wasn’t paying me for it.
 So he was at some event and I kind of said to him “You know, I don’t want to bug you, but who should I call to find out about getting paid for the book?”